 It is important to me to give an overview of the income that I receive as a Member of Parliament and the expenses that are borne by the Bundestag for my work!
 This overview is available on my transparency page.

 During my studies, my political commitment intensified, which is why I joined the Bündnis 90/Die Grünen party in 2019.
-While running for the Bundestag, I was a candidate for Brand New Bundestag, a grassroots civil society organization that supports progressive candidates running for the 2021 election.
+Through my scholarship at the Heinrich Böll Foundation, I was already familiar with green issues.
+During my parliamentary candidacy and beyond, I was and still am supported by Brand New Bundestag, a grassroots civil society organisation that supports progressive candidates.

 Dresden, Saxony and Germany are my home.
-In the same way, it is the home of many people with experiences of migration and discrimination, refugees or children of non-academic parents.
+It is also home of many people with experiences of migration and discrimination, refugees or children of non-academic parents.
+Although there are so many people, this group is hardly represented politically, neither in Saxony nor in Germany.
 I am a voice for these people in the Bundestag.
-I make politics with a breath of fresh air from Saxony.